LAKE COUNTY VETERINARY CLINICS, PLLC

-Effective August 2021, we will begin to allow clients back into our facility.
+Effective July 5, 2022, we have loosened our COVID-19 policy.
 The process of the new plan is outlined below:

 - Upon arrival, remain in your car and call the clinic to let us know that you have arrived in our parking lot.

 - If you would like to accompany your pet inside, you should still call us on arrival and wait in your car until a staff member can escort you directly into an exam room with your pet.